emberjs/rfcs/text/0000-render-element-modifiers.md

 ## Drawbacks

-* Element modifiers are a new concept that haven't been fully stabilized as of yet.
-It may be premature to add default modifiers to the framework.

 * Adding these modifiers means that there are more ways to accomplish similar goals, which may be confusing to developers.
 It may be less clear which is the conventional solution in a given situation.